AWS Integration

 123456789012) - IAM Role ARN: The role ARN from Step 2 (e.g.,

-arn:aws:iam::123456789012:role/AutohealReadOnlyRole) - AWS Region: The primary region for your resources (e.g.,
+arn:aws:iam::123456789012:role/AutohealReadOnlyRole) - AWS Region (optional): The default region for tool calls (e.g.,

 Click Test Connection to verify OIDC federation works, then Save.